toeverything/OctoBase/apps/homepage/pages/docs/overview/project_overview.md

 The folders contain corresponding example projects.
 Users can use `kotlin` or `swift` to call OctoBase to read and write data that compatible with AFFiNE/BlockSuite/OctoBase clients.

-## Docs

-The document you are currently viewing is placed in the `handbook`.

-## Frontend
+## Homepage

-`homepage` and `jwt` are examples of OctoBase's home page and TypeScript version of OctoBase respectively, which are still under development.
+`homepage` is OctoBase's home page and documentation, which are still under development.